 7. Wants to have control

 Some individuals enjoy being the dominating one.
 They gloat over the unfair control they have on people’s life.
-Your ex may want to be friends with only to experience the thrill of seeing you concede to their requests for friendship.
+Your ex may want to be friends with you only to experience the thrill of seeing you concede to their requests for friendship.

 8. Sharing common friends